AcarajeNervoso/Esquilo-Espadachim-IA/README.md

 Lista de Ações do Personagem
 ----
-A ou D = Movimentação do personagem, esquerda e direita respectivamente\n A ou D + J = Ação Correr
+A ou D = Movimentação do personagem, esquerda e direita respectivamente/n A ou D + J = Ação Correr
 W = Ação Climb (Escalada perto de uma parede)
 Espaço = Ação de Pular